With ACC tournament nearing, how Jose Alvarado shook off his slump

 Came Alvarado’s reply, mid-bite: “Mm-hmm.”

 But, Tech does have a chance to continue its better play of late and take that good feeling into the offseason, building blocks going into Pastner’s fourth season.
-At the core of the modest turnaround is Alvarado, who has found his way out of his funk to lead the Jackets to three wins in the past four games.
+At the core of the modest turnaround is Alvarado, who has found his way out of his funk to lead the Jackets to three wins in the past five games.

 “That slump I had was terrible,” Alvarado said.
 “As you heard coach Pastner say (after the Boston College game), I doubted myself, but no one felt sorry for me.
 I had to suck it up.”